 The Trail of Ten Falls is one of the best waterfall hikes in the state, and it’s a moderate 7+ mile hike in a loop.
 The trail is in Silver Falls State Park and near the Oregon town of Silverton.
 Yes, there are actually 10 waterfalls in this state park, and it’s a great family-friendly option that’s heavily trafficked.
 The falls range in height from about 27 feet to 178 feet, and there are additional parts of the park that are ideal for picnicking and biking.
 Start your hike at the South Falls Lodge Trailhead parking lot and go towards the Rim Trail.
 Hikers of all skill lovers will enjoy this trail, and you can make this hike shorter by just going out a shorter distance and backtracking from there.

 The Mount Hood area is also an awesome place to go hiking for iconic views of this impressive mountain.
 One popular route is the Mirror Lake Loop Trail, which is a little over four miles in length and near the Oregon town of Government Camp.
 This is a moderate trail that features lovely views of the lake as well.
 The best time to hike this trail is between March and October, but you can bring along snowshoes if there’s still snow on the ground.
 Expect to see reflections of Mount Hood on the lake on this popular trail.
 You can hike with your dog here, as long as you keep him on a leash.
-Start your trip at the Mirror Lake Trailhead along Highway 26, and bring $5 per vehicle or your recreation pass for the National Forest fee.
+Start your trip at the Mirror Lake Trailhead along Highway 26.

 Crater Lake is another iconic landmark in Oregon, and there are lots of great hiking trails in this national park area.
 The famous Watchman Peak trail is about 1.6 miles long and moderate in difficulty.
 This is a lovely trail to experience between June and October and offers panoramic views of the lake and surroundings.
 Be mindful of the fact that the trail is typically covered in snow between October and June.
 You can see Wizard Island from here and start your trek near the east side of Rim Drive.
 The trail ascends to the peak with a series of switchbacks and up to a fire lookout.
 Since this is part of a national park, dogs are not allowed on the trail.

 For a different type of scenic hiking, head to the Oregon Coast and check out Cape Perpetua.
 This is near the Oregon town of Yachats, and many of the trails travel along the rugged coastline with views of the beach and ocean waves.
 One nice route goes from Tillicum Beach to Yachats because you can kick off your shoes and walk along the sandy shore.
-Located in the Siuslaw National Forest’s Cape Perpetua Scenic Area, you can also start your hike at the Cape Perpetua Trailhead and end at the Cape Perpetua Stone Shelter for hike that’s just over six miles long.
-Dogs are allowed in this area on a leash, although you’ll need a Northwest Forest Pass or to pay $5 to park nearby.
+Located in the Siuslaw National Forest’s Cape Perpetua Scenic Area, you can also start your hike at the Cape Perpetua Trailhead and end at the Cape Perpetua Stone Shelter for a hike that’s just over six miles long.
+Dogs are allowed in this area on a leash.

 Another very popular Oregon trail that’s worth checking out is the Sweet Creek Trail.
 This is an easy trail near the town of Mapleton that’s dog-friendly and kid-friendly.
 This is a great hike because it passes by several waterfalls, including the grand finale of Sweet Creek Falls.
 This is an out-and-back trail that’s approximately two miles long and has four trailheads where you can start from.
 If you hike the Sweet Creek Falls Trail #1319, for example, you can see 11 waterfalls with Douglas firs, alder trees, and maple trees.
 If you hike this trail in the spring, you may see some beautiful wildflowers, and the fall colors really pop in the autumn season.
 This trail is open year-around, and there’s a vault toilet available at the Homestead Trailhead.